ianarriagamackenzie/starter-hugo-academic/content/publication/WF_Methyl/index.md

 tags: [maternal nutrition, methylation, infant health, epigenome]

-summary: Maternal nutrition can alter the offspring epigenome at birth.
-We sought to examine epigenome-wide DNA methylation from a subset of Guatemalan mother-infant dyads from the Women First Preconception Maternal Nutrition Trial.
+abstract: "Maternal nutrition can alter the offspring epigenome at birth.
+We sought to examine epigenome-wide DNA methylation (DNAme) from a subset of Guatemalan mother-infant dyads from the Women First Preconception Maternal Nutrition Trial (WF).
+Women were randomized to either: Arm 1) women consumed a daily maternal nutrition supplement (MNS) ≥ 3 months prior to conception until delivery; Arm 2) women consumed the same MNS starting at 12 weeks gestation until delivery; or Arm 3) no MNS.
+Our findings indicate that maternal MNS was robustly associated with infant DNAme at birth.
+More specifically, preconception MNS resulted in DNAme changes that differed from the other study arms in biologically relevant pathways suggesting timing of maternal nutrition is important for infant health."

-publication: Work In Progress.
+publication: Work In Progress

 image:
   filename: featured
   focal_point: Smart
   preview_only: false

-date: 2022-05-28T13:29:32.851Z
+date: '2022-02-01T00:00:00Z'
 ---